Your search did not match any results.

 Each VM shape has a different number of processor cores, amount of memory, and disk configuration, so you can easily select a size that matches the needs of your application.

-There are two types of VM shapes.
+There are three types of VM shapes.

 Oracle Cloud Infrastructure Compute dedicated virtual machine hosts enable you to run VM compute instances on a physical server that is dedicated to your Oracle Cloud Infrastructure tenancy.
 No VMs from any other tenancy or Oracle customer will run on this dedicated host.
 You can then set an optional parameter when launching a VM compute instance to place it on your Dedicated Virtual Machine Host.
 These dedicated hosts are "single tenant" - i.e., dedicated exclusively to your tenancy.
 VM characteristics, such as number of OCPUs and amount of memory, and performance are the same as when running on regular shared hardware in Oracle Cloud Infrastructure.